Trovafloxacin: Nigerian clinical trial controversy

 In 1996, during a meningitis epidemic in Kano, Nigeria, the drug was administered to approximately 200 infected children.
 Eleven children died in the trial: five after taking Trovan and six after taking an older antibiotic used for comparison in the clinical trial.
 Others suffered blindness, deafness and brain damage, common consequences of meningitis that have not been seen in patients treated with trovafloxacin for other infection types.
 An investigation by the Washington Post concluded that Pfizer had administered the drug as part of an illegal clinical trial without authorization from the Nigerian government or consent from the children's parents.
 The case came to light in December 2000 as the result of an investigation by The Washington Post, and sparked significant public outcry.
 The most serious error was the falsification and backdating of an ethics approval letter by the lead investigator of the trial, Dr. Abdulhamid Isa Dutse.
 Dr. Dutse is now the chief medical officer of Aminu Kano Teaching Hospital.
 The result of the trial was that children treated with oral trovafloxacin had a 5% (5/100) mortality rate compared to a 6% (6/100) mortality rate with intramuscular ceftriaxone.

 Between 2002 and 2005 the victims of the Trovan tests in Nigeria filed a series of unsuccessful lawsuits in the United States.
 However, in January 2009, the United States Court of Appeals for the Second Circuit ruled that the Nigerian victims and their families were entitled to bring suit against Pfizer in the United States under the Alien Tort Statute.
 A US$75 million settlement with the State of Kano was reached on July 30, 2009.

-Additionally two lawsuits also remain pending in New York, United States.
+Two remaining federal lawsuits were settled in 2011.
 According to Wikileaked US embassy cables, Pfizer's country manager admitted that "Pfizer had hired investigators to uncover corruption links to federal attorney general Michael Aondoakaa to expose him and put pressure on him to drop the federal cases."